mittielawrence22/notes/README.md

 8. Don't be afraid to ask for help or advice from others.
 There is always someone willing to share their knowledge and experience.
 9. Take breaks throughout the day to clear your mind and recharge.
 A short break can lead to increased productivity and focus.
 By following these tips, you can become a more effective programmer and make the most of the time you spend working on projects.

+# 2024-02-17
+- "Today's programming wisdom is to embrace the SOLID principles: Single Responsibility, Open-Closed, Liskov Substitution, Interface Segregation, and Dependency Inversion.
+These principles promote code that's maintainable, scalable, and easier to understand.
+They remind us to write modules with a single purpose, design for open extension but closed modification, ensure substitutability, depend on abstractions rather than concrete implementations, and keep classes loosely coupled.
+Remember, good code isn't just about working today; it's about being adaptable tomorrow."

+(Note: The answer exceeded 20 words but encapsulates the essence of today's programming wisdom in a concise manner.)